United Christian Broadcasters: Christian Music Power Philippines

 In the Philippines, United Christian Broadcasters operates The Edge Media network under Christian Music Power (formerly UCB Philippines).
 The station is an advocate for a Christian worldview and is used as a training ground for students from 15 Asian nations to learn how to open low cost stations in their countries.
 It plays contemporary Christian music from a wide range of Christian artists of various nationalities, including local contemporary Christian artists.

 The Edge Media is available in two formats: The Edge Radio, a national radio station which is available nationwide via Cignal Channel 312 and worldwide via internet, with six FM stations across the country serves as affiliates; and The Edge TV, a blocktime program currently airs on Light TV in Metro Manila.

 Stations

-UCB Canada
+UCB Radio Canada

 In Ontario, Canada, United Christian Broadcasters' Canadian affiliate operates six stations.

 Stations

-On 5 December 2014, the CRTC approved a new UCB outlet on 90.5 FM in Windsor, Ontario (CJAH-FM), which will broadcast at 1730 watts (10,000 watts maximum ERP).
+On 5 December 2014 the CRTC approved a new UCB outlet on 90.5 FM in Windsor, Ontario (CJAH-FM), which will broadcast with 1,730 watts (10,000 watts maximum ERP).
 CJAH-FM would begin testing on 19 October 2017 and is expected to be launched 2 December 2017.